Submission Guidelines for The MOPS Blog and Additional MOPS Social Media Platforms

 As the group of women collectively raising the next generation of the world, we want to be a part of honest conversation, a chorus of voices seeking each other as we walk boldly toward hard questions, finding restoration and seeking hope.

-The MOPS Magazine and The MOPS Blog live under the wings of MOPS International, an organization creating communities of moms because moms are world influencers.
+The MOPS Blog lives under the wings of MOPS International, an organization creating communities of moms because moms are world influencers.

-Being “relevant” is not the aim, however it is a byproduct of knowing our audiences well enough to speak their language and draw them in.
+Being “relevant” is not the aim, however it is a byproduct of knowing our audience well enough to speak their language and draw them in.
 We use the voice of a kindred spirit or girlfriend—conversational, inclusive, light-hearted, transparent, honest, encouraging and welcoming.

 We aim to provide an entry point for any and all moms to join the MOPS community.
 This allows moms to move at their own pace in their faith journey.

-We are a community of moms from every corner of the country, and more than 30 other countries around the world.
+We are a community of moms from every corner of the country, and more than sixty eight countries.
 Our community spans every socioeconomic, marital status, origin of mothering, race, religious, denominational, age and lifestyle spectrum because we believe we mother best when we mother together.

-Every woman’s story is valuable, and we seek to make The MOPS Magazine a safe place by acknowledging that one’s choice doesn’t change the value or validity of another.
+Every woman’s story is valuable, and we seek to make The MOPS Blog a safe place by acknowledging that one’s choice doesn’t change the value or validity of another.

 Every act of mothering is significant because family is where children build the foundation for their futures.
 In every way possible we seek to provide practical resources for moms, and a safe place to fail because we know from experience motherhood includes both triumphs and failures, and both are required for moms to expand to their potential.

-And we believe all of it is worth it, because each child is a gift.
+We believe all of it is worth it because each child is a gift.

 Before motherhood, each woman was uniquely created with a past, present and future story, passions and gifts given to her to give the world, and a personality all her own.
 When she became a mother, this added to the shape of her story, coloring it with new extensions of herself.
 In everything we write, we aim to nurture the woman who still exists inside the mother.

 Every sojourn involves struggle, setback and tragedy because this is the plight of life on earth.
-We believe in the midst of every epic exists hope and redemption, and we seek to find them at every opportunity.
+We believe hope and redemption exist in the midst of every epic, and we seek to find them at every opportunity.

 Types of published material